mviereck/x11docker/README.md

   }
 }
 ```

+### Backend docker, podman or nerdctl
+x11docker supports container tools [Docker](https://en.wikipedia.org/wiki/Docker_(software)), [podman](http://docs.podman.io/en/latest/)
+and [nerdctl](https://github.com/containerd/nerdctl) with option `--backend=BACKEND` in rootful and rootless mode.
+ - By default x11docker tries to run `docker`.
+Alternatively set option `--backend=podman` or `--backend=nerdctl`.
+ - Test status:
+   - x11docker was devolped with rootful `docker`, this is well tested.
+   - Basically tested is `podman`, rootless and rootful.
+   - Barely tested are rootless `docker` and `nerdctl` in rootless and rootful mode.
+   - Some fixes and adjustments for the less tested setups can be expected.
+ - For rootless mode `podman` is recommended.
+   - Only `podman` allows option `--home` in rootless mode yet.
+   - Only `podman` provides useful file ownerships with option `--share` in rootless mode yet.
+ - For rootful mode `docker` or `podman` are recommended.
+ - `nerdctl` has some limitations because it supports only a subset of `docker` cli options yet.
+   - To allow most of x11docker options with `nerdctl` please provide a container command additional to the image name.
+ - To switch between rootless or rootful mode of `podman` and `nerdctl` just use (or leave) `sudo` or set (or leave) option `--pw`.
+ - For [rootless docker](https://docs.docker.com/engine/security/rootless/) set environment variable `DOCKER_HOST` accordingly.

 ## Security
 Scope of x11docker is to run containerized GUI applications while preserving and improving container isolation.